cpelsser/rust-mdbook/src/basic-syntax/functions.md

 }
 ```

+In FizzBuzz, players take turns to count incrementally, replacing any number divisible by three with the word "fizz", and any number divisible by five with the word "buzz", and any number divisible by both 3 and 5 with the word "fizzbuzz".

 <details>

 * We refer in `main` to a function written below.
 Neither forward declarations nor headers are necessary.